Eating Disorders And Addiction: The Dangers Of Turning To Controlled Substances For Weight Control

 Diet Pills and Weight Loss Supplements

 Individuals with eating disorders often take diet pills or weight loss supplements.
-Those willing to starve themselves or binge and purge are generally willing to turn to just about any means of potential weight loss, including drugs that promise to help.
+Those willing to starve themselves or binge and purge are generally willing to turn to almost any means of potential weight loss, including drugs.

 Use of such products can lead to increased blood pressure, kidney and liver damage, rectal bleeding, or diarrhea.
 Some products in this category have been banned or recalled due to potential health problems including heart disease, heart attack, stroke, lung disease, kidney damage, and liver damage.

 Laxatives are frequently abused by people with eating disorders for multiple reasons.
 For one, they use them as a means of purging.
 Rather than vomiting after a meal, some will turn to laxatives to induce diarrhea and quickly remove food from their bodies.
 With constipation being an eating disorder symptom, people also turn to laxatives to facilitate bowel movements when not enough food has been consumed to lead to one that is healthy.

 Abusing laxatives can be very detrimental to the body, as vital organs such as the colon and heart are deprived of nutrients necessary to their functioning.
 Laxative abuse also leads to severe dehydration, which can damage the kidneys or lead to death